 Finding the Right Editor

 Now that you’ve an idea the sorts of editing you’ll need, you have to actually choose your team and get your project scheduled.
 The first step is to compile a list of potential editors.
-You can find editors on authors’ forums, Google, and then the Editorial Freelancers Association also has a directory.
-Another place to look is in the Acknowledgements section of indie books—most indies credit their production team and that can be a great place to find recommendations for formatters, cover artists, and editors.
+You can find editors on authors’ forums, Google, and then the Association of Independent Publishing Professionals and the Editorial Freelancers Association also have directories.
+Another place to look is in the Acknowledgments section of indie books—most indies credit their production team, and that can be a great place to find recommendations for formatters, cover artists, and editors.

 Requesting Editing Samples